rspamd/rspamd.com/doc/modules/ratelimit.md

 <img class="img-responsive" width="75%" src="{{ site.baseurl }}/img/ratelimit.png">

-Rspamd uses 3 types of limit buckets:

-- `to` - a bucket based on a recipient only
+Rspamd uses either selector or some predefined ratelimit:

+- `bounce_to`: limit bounces per recipient
+- `bounce_to_ip`: limit bounces per recipient per ip
+- `to`: limit per recipient
-- `to:ip` - a bucket combining a recipient and a sender's IP
+- `to_ip`: limit per pair of recipient and sender's IP address
-- `to:from:ip` - a bucket combining a recipient, a sender and a sender's IP
+- `to_ip_from`: limit per triplet: recipient, sender's envelope from and sender's IP
+- `user`: limit per authenticated user (useful for outbound limits)

 For bounce messages there are special buckets that lack `from` component and have more restricted limits.
 Rspamd treats the following senders as bounce senders: